 PS: Be sure to check back next week for part 3!

-Leah Parks with Nightingale and Willow Photography is an Indianapolis area based lifestyle photographer specializing in family, maternity, newborn, and milestone photography.
+Leah Parks with Nightingale and Willow Photography is an Indianapolis area-based Family and Newborn Photographer, Motherhood Educator, Hands-Free Mama, and Neuro-Inclusion Advocate.